Sierra Designs Night Watch CD

 Conditions: Bought it used 2 years ago and have used it in weather from 70°F to -35°F. It is a very versatile tent.
 I usually reserve it for cold weather due to weight.

 Great bomber tent.
-I have two versions of this model,…
+I have three versions of this model,…

 Source: bought it used